Here's What You Need To Know About The Cycle Of Abuse

 Crawford also mentions that there are certain red flags to look for: "Is your partner putting you down?
 Controlling what you wear?
 Using social media to monitor your whereabouts and who you're with?
 Is your partner constantly checking you?
 And is there this threat that something’s gonna happen if you’re not immediately responsive?"

-These are all questions that can indicate early signs of abusive behaviour.
+These are all questions that can indicate early signs of abusive behavior.

 If you think you may be in an abusive relationship, Crawford recommends reading up on exactly what that means — on a safe, public computer that can't be monitored by your partner.